SurvivorStack: A directory of newsletters about life after trauma

 Because trauma changes you.
 The person you were before the traumatic event is gone, and you have to remake yourself in the aftermath.
 It is often a very lonely experience, it doesn’t need to be.
 Actually, we were never meant to do it alone.

-Beyond Survival is the community and resource I wish I’d had back then, and today I’m expanding it to honor our collective voices and further nourish our healing: I’m launching SurvivorStack, a directory of newsletters about life after trauma.
+Life after Trauma (formerly known as Beyond Survival) is the community and resource I wish I’d had back then.
+SurvivorStack is an extension of that mission.
+It exists to honor our collective voices and further nourish our healing.

 Submit your newsletter